-Proposal 2-Approval of Issuance and Sale of Common Stock in a Public Offering
+Proposal 2-Approval of Issuance and Sale of Common Stock in a Public Offering with Related Pre-emptive Rights allotment option, the potential 20% upsizing and the pre-emptive rights (if any).

-You may vote "FOR," "AGAINST" or "ABSTAIN" on the approval of our issuance and sale of 5,200,000 shares of common stock (equivalent to 1,040,000,000 CDIs) in a public offering.
 This proposal requires an affirmative vote of a majority of the shares present in person or represented by proxy at the annual meeting and entitled to vote on the proposal.
 Abstentions are considered shares present and entitled to vote for purposes of determining quorum, and will be treated as an "AGAINST" vote.
 Stockholders or CDI holders whose votes will be excluded under the ASX Listing Rules as described above are, nonetheless, encouraged to vote their shares, as such votes will be counted for purposes of establishing a quorum.
 If you do not submit your proxy or voting instructions to your broker, a "broker non-vote" occurs and your shares will not be counted for the purpose of establishing a quorum and will have no effect on the outcome of this proposal.
 The same result will occur if you do not instruct CDN how to vote your shares.